lyz-code/blue-book/docs/task_workflows.md

 * Update your month or/and [task](#task-plan) plans to meet the time constrains.
 * Update the people that may depend on you of possible plan drifts.

+To make it easy to follow I use a script that:

+* Asks me to follow the list of steps I've previously defined.

 ## Fortnight, month, trimester plan